cyrillef/FBX-glTF/README.md

   2. Clone or download the FBX-glTF source code

   3. Download and compile 'casablanca' on your machine.
 [Instructions here](https://casablanca.codeplex.com/wikipage?title=Setup%20and%20Build%20on%20OSX&referringTitle=Documentation)

+  4. Install ‘casablanca’ on your system by running ‘sudo make install’

-  3. Go in the FBX-glTF directory where you cloned the repo, and edit the CMakeLists.txt file
+  5. Go in the FBX-glTF directory where you cloned the repo, and edit the CMakeLists.txt file

      a. line #14: put your casablanca root directory

      b. line #26: put the FBX SDK root directory

-  4. Recommended: Create a folder with the name you want, and go in that directory
+  6. Recommended: Create a folder with the name you want, and go in that directory

+  7. Optional: Copy the CMakeConfigExample.txt as CMakeCache.txt in your build folder, and edit the FBX path entry.
+That will avoid you to type the parameters below.

-  5. Execute:
+  8. Execute:

      a.
-For a release build: cmake .. -DCMAKE_BUILD_TYPE=Release
+For a release build: cmake .. -DCMAKE_BUILD_TYPE=Release -DFBX_SDK=<path to FBX>

      b.
-For a debug build: cmake .. -DCMAKE_BUILD_TYPE=Debug
+For a debug build: cmake .. -DCMAKE_BUILD_TYPE=Debug -DFBX_SDK=<path to FBX>

+     or simply ‘cmake ..’ if you made step 7.

 ### Linux